usegalaxy-eu/website/freiburg/projects.md

 In the [Street Science community](https://streetscience.community/), we want to make science tangible & accessible by bringing it to the
 “street” via open science workshops.
 These workshops are an excuse to meet, discuss, educate and develop ideas in a neutral, open, noncompetitive and not-for-profit environment.

+### BioNT

+BioNT, the [BIO Network for Training](http://biont-training.eu/), is a consortium project aiming at delivering bioinformatics training across sectors, including training for Industry employees and job seekers.